LangLangBart/boonGUI/.github/README.md

 brew install node pre-commit
 ```

 2. Install the dependencies from the [package.json](../package.json) file.
-The pre-commit hook is also set.
+The pre-commit hooks will be set.
 Done.

 ```sh
 npm install